yesnik/linux-guides/network.md

 ## tcpdump

 - `tcpdump -n host google.com` - capture connections to host
+- `tcpdump port 80` - see only traffic to or from a certain port
 - `tcpdump -n udp` - capture UDP traffic
 - `tcpdump -D` - show available network interfaces
 - `tcpdump -ni any` - capture packets from all interfaces